dart-lang/language/accepted/future-releases/class-modifiers/feature-specification.md

     to all other libraries, regardless of the versions of those libraries.
     "Ignorance of the law is no defense."*

-*   We would like to add modifiers to some classes in platform (i.e. `dart:`) libraries when this feature ships.
+*   We would like to add modifiers to some classes in platform (i.e., `dart:`) libraries when this feature ships.
 But we would also like to not immediately break existing code.
-To avoid forcing users to immediately migrate, declarations in pre-feature libraries can ignore *some* `base`, `interface` and `final` modifiers on *some* declarations in platform libraries.
+To avoid forcing users to immediately migrate, declarations in pre-feature libraries can ignore *some* `base`, `interface` and `final` modifiers on *some* declarations in platform libraries, and to mix in non-`mixin` classes from platform libraries, as long as those classes has `Object` as superclass and declares no constructors.
     Instead, users will only have to abide by those restrictions when they upgrade their library's language version.
     _It will still not be possible to, e.g., extend or implement the `int` class,